dat-ecosystem/dat/docs/what-is-dat.md

 ### Get involved with `dat`

-- Watch `dat` repo on Github
+- Watch the `dat` repo on Github or follow [@dat_project](https://twitter.com/dat_project) on twitter.
-- Install and test the alpha version of `dat`.
+- Install and play around with the alpha version of `dat`.
 Leave feedback in the Github Issues of this repository!
 - Are you a coder?
-Pick your favorite database/API/file format and try to implement [SLEEP](http://dataprotocols.org/sleep/) on it. `dat` will be able to consume SLEEP (though both may evolve).
+Pick your favorite database/API/file format and try to implement a dat replicator module for it.
 - Suggest an organization that should be using `dat` to distribute their data.
-Let me know [on Twitter](http://twitter.com/maxogden).
+Let us know [on Twitter](http://twitter.com/dat_project).
 - Have any other questions/concerns?
 [Open an issue](https://github.com/maxogden/dat/issues).
 - Interested in the underlying technology?
 Check out [node](https://github.com/maxogden/art-of-node#the-art-of-node) and [leveldb](https://github.com/rvagg/node-levelup/wiki/Modules)
 - Hang out in `#dat` on freenode

 ### Why do `dat`?

 Open data is a relatively new concept that is being actively supported by both United States President Barack Obama and World Wide Web creator Tim Berners-Lee.
 The goal is to get those who possess data that could be useful to others to make that data publicly available.
-The way this is done today by making data available as read-only: you can download bulk copies of data or query a REST API but there is no standard way to share any changes you make to the data. `dat` seeks to take this idea further and enable a decentralized workflow where anyone can track the changes they make to data after they consume it.
+The way this is done today by making data available as read-only: you can download bulk copies of data or query a REST API but there is no standard way to share any changes you make to the data. `dat` seeks to take this idea further and enable a workflow where anyone can track the changes they make to data after they consume it.

 #### Example current situation